-- Abstract of the entire proposed study -- Following Creswell (2003) and other sources, describe the question(s) the study will engage, the case(s) or unit(s) of analysis, data collection methods, and data analysis procedures.
-Describe the data collection instrument you have designed. - Statement of the phenomenon of interest -- You will tell the reader exactly what you plan to investigate and why that phenomenon is of interest to information studies.
-Identify your research questions or your hypotheses in this section, identify major assumptions, and define important terms. - Literature review -- This review will be highly selective, evaluative, and analytic.
+- Abstract of the entire proposed study following Creswell (2009) and other sources, describe the question(s) the study will engage, the case(s) or unit(s) of analysis, data collection methods, and data analysis procedures.
+Describe the data collection instrument you have designed. - Statement of the phenomenon of interest tell the reader exactly what you plan to investigate and why that phenomenon is of interest to information studies.
+Identify your research questions or your hypotheses in this section, identify major assumptions, and define important terms. - Literature review this review will be highly selective, evaluative, and analytic.
 Give the review a substantive title, e.g., "Important Concepts in Academic Library Use."
 Relate the sources to each other and to the phenomenon of interest.
 Please limit your discussion to the sources of highest importance to your investigation topically and methodologically.
-See Katzer et al. (1998, pp. 85-89); Cooper (1984, the Preface and Chapters 1 and 2), especially pp. 25-26; Babbie (2007, pp. 489-496); Creswell (2003, Chapter 2); and Busha and Harter (1980, pp. 347-348).
-Remember a literature review is not simply a literature search. - Methodology -- Describe how you would investigate the topic by specifying the methods of both data collection and data analysis.
+See Katzer et al. (1998, pp. 85-89); Cooper (1984, the Preface and Chapters 1 and 2), especially pp. 25-26; Babbie (2007, pp. 489-496); Creswell (2009, Chapter 2); and Busha and Harter (1980, pp. 347-348).
+Remember a literature review is not simply a literature search. - Methodology describe how you would investigate the topic by specifying the methods of both data collection and data analysis.
 Also give this section a specific, substantive title, e.g., "Understanding Visual Artists' Information Behavior."
 Identify the variable(s) of interest, define them and their relationship (if any), and specify how you would measure them.
 Remember that "measurement" means systematic observation, not just counting.
-Include in this section a particular discussion of the empirical data collection instrument noted below.
+Include in this section a discussion of the empirical data collection instrument noted below.
 This section must be specific enough to allow the reader to judge whether your method is appropriate and adequate to understand the phenomenon of interest.
 Be sure to include a discussion of what data would be gathered if you were to carry out the entire study and how they would be analyzed.

-Research Proposal and Empirical Data Collection Instrument (CONTINUED)
+Research Proposal and Empirical Data Collection Instrument and Report (CONTINUED)

-• Bibliography -- This section will include every source that you cite explicitly in your document and no other.
+• Bibliography - this section will include every source that you cite explicitly in your document and no other.
 Please ensure that the citation pattern for this bibliography and the notes for the text adhere to APA standards.
-See the Standards for Written Work.
+See the Standards for Written Work in this syllabus.

-The empirical data collection instrument has no page limits and will have the following parts:
+The empirical data report has no page limits and will have the following parts:

-- The data collection instrument itself -- this must be an empirical data collection instrument. - A two-page consideration of McClure (1991) and Robbins (1992) about the dissemination of research results.
-How might you most effectively use their advice to present the results from your data collection instrument?
-If you were to do the entire study, how might their advice guide your consideration of potential audiences, methods of presentation, and potential venues for dissemination? - An Appendix with a specific schedule for the entire proposed study.
+- A copy of the empirical data collection instrument. - A specific description of how the study team used the instrument to gather data, including the identification of the appropriate population(s) and sample group(s), and specifically how the team analyzed the data to address (not answer) your overarching question - An appropriate verbal/numeric description and summary of the data, e.g., tables, summary figures, descriptive statistics, or inferential statistics.
+Be certain to label all descriptive parts of the report accurately and fully. - A graphic representation of the data as appropriate, e.g., bar chart, frequency polygon, or box plot - A two-page consideration of McClure (1991) and Robbins (1992) about the dissemination of research results.
+How might you most effectively use their advice to present the results from your data collection?
+If you were to do the entire study, how might their advice guide your consideration of audiences, methods of presentation, and venues for dissemination? - An Appendix with a specific schedule stating when the entire study would be done.